apiverve/tenseconverter.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new tenseconverterQueryOptions{
+var queryOptions = new tenseconverterQueryOptions {
-  text: "I am walking down the street, and I can see a dog",
+  text = "I am walking down the street, and I can see a dog",
-  tense: "past"
+  tense = "past"
 };
 ```